alexpqbt/vox/README.md

 spring.jpa.hibernate.ddl-auto=update
 ```

-Other configuration options, such as server port or security settings, can also be customized in the same file.
+You can also customize other settings like server port or security configurations in the same file.

+---

 ## Usage

-Once running, users can:
+1. Visit the application at [http://localhost:8080](http://localhost:8080)

-1. Register an account and log in.
+2. Register and log in
-2. Create posts.
+3. Create posts
-3. Read posts from other users.
+4. Browse posts created by other users

-Since this is an internal app, no public API endpoints are exposed.
-All interactions are through the web interface.
+> All interactions are through the web interface; no public API endpoints are exposed.

+---

 ## Contributing